Marketing of Apple Inc.: Adobe Flash

-With the release of iOS 4.0 SDK, Apple changed its developer agreement to prohibit programs that are originally written in non-Apple approved languages from being used on the iPhone.
+With the release of iOS 4.0 SDK, Apple controversially (back then) changed its developer agreement to prohibit programs that are originally written in non-Apple approved languages from being used on the iPhone.
 This was criticized for being anti-competitive by disallowing use of Adobe Animate (formerly Adobe Flash Professional) and other IDEs for creating iPhone apps.
 The New York Times quoted an Adobe employee alleging the policy to be anti-competitive.
 On May 3, 2010, Ars Technica and the New York Post reported that the US Federal Trade Commission (FTC) and the United States Department of Justice (DOJ) are deciding which agency will launch an antitrust investigation into the matter.
 Steve Jobs posted a reaction entitled "Thoughts on Flash", but did not directly address any third party development tools other than Adobe's Flash platform.

 Copyright infringement

 In 2012, multiple groups of Chinese writers were awarded compensation of over $200,000 from Apple for hosting apps that contained unlicensed versions of their books, according to Chinese state media.